plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/pco/_index.md

 ## Step 2: Onboarding workshop

-Optionally, an onboarding workshop can be booked for 299€.
+Optionally, an onboarding workshop can be booked for 0,00 €.
-He supports you in setting up and using your PlusCloud Open environment.
+He supports you in setting up and using your pluscloud open environment.

 ![PCO Onboarding](img/pco-onboarding.png)

 ## Step 3: Select region

-Select the desired region in which your PlusCloud Open environment is to be provided.
+Select the desired region in which your pluscloud open environment is to be provided.
-Please note: Only a PlusCloud Open Instance per region can be created.
+Please note: Only a pluscloud open Instance per region can be created.

 Available regions: